-AlwaysARedhead is written by Catherine Burden, a mother of three young adults and a wife, currently residing in southern Ontario, Canada.
+AlwaysARedhead is written by Catherine Burden, a mother of three young adults and a wife, currently residing in southeastern Ontario, Canada.
 Her eldest graduated from college in Architecture Construction Engineering Technology, and is currently working as an Engineer.
-The eldest child was recently married, and now there is a wonderful son-in-law added to the family.
+The eldest child is married, and has recently made me a Grandmother!
 Middle child graduated from university with a double major in Environmental Studies & Geography with a minor in Sports Studies.
 Next was school for Geographic Information Systems (GIS).
 Then an experience of a lifetime, middle child went to South Korea for a year to teach English as a Second Language.
-She is now working her dream job, doing exactly what she went to school for – a Transportation Planner.
-The youngest, no longer a teenage boy, but a young man has graduated from university with a degree in Classical Antiquities.
-He is currently working full-time.
+She is currently working as a Geospatial Infrastructure Systems Analyst.
+The youngest, no longer a teenage boy, but a young man graduated from university with a degree in Classical Antiquities.
+He is currently working in archaeology.

-Catherine loves camping in the back-country of Algonquin Provincial Park, Ontario, Canada and if she had a choice, she would live there all summer.
-Since she cannot be in the wilds of Algonquin full-time, she spends her time cooking, working in her vegetable garden, practising yoga, and spending time with her rescue dogs – Bear, a Doberman Shepherd mix, and her newest addition Zeus, an Anatolian Shepherd mix.
+If she had her way, Catherine would spend the entire summer camping in the back-country of Ontario’s Algonquin Provincial Park.
+Since she is unable to live in the Algonquin wilderness full-time, she spends her free time mastering sourdough, tending to her vegetable garden, doing woodworking, practising yoga, and spending time with her two rescue dogs, Bear, a Doberman Shepherd mix, and Zeus, an Anatolian Shepherd.

-She is no longer able to work because as she likes to say “I was born a redhead, but now I have to pay for it, my mind still works but my body hates me.”
-Catherine has been in numerous motor vehicle accidents, the first accident was on April 27th, 1979, five cars hit a city bus she was a passenger on.
-The second accident was May 6th, 1979, when a city bus smashed into truck (again she was a passenger on the bus).
-When people ask if she still takes the city bus, she does.
-Her the third motor vehicle accident occurred on May 6th, 1983, a car doing donuts smashed into the side of the vehicle occupied by her dad and herself.
-Years of physiotherapy and massage therapy ensued.
-Pain medications, muscle relaxants, etc. then a fourth accident (May 1989), when at seven months pregnant her and her husband were rear ended.
+She no longer has the ability to work because, in her own words, “I was born a redhead, but now I have to pay for it; my intellect still thinks, but my body fails me.”
+Catherine has been involved in numerous car accidents.
+The first one happened on April 27, 1979, when a city bus she was travelling in was suddenly hit by five cars.
+The second collision occurred on May 6, 1979, when a city bus collided with a truck (again she was a passenger on the bus).
+On May 6th, 1983, she was involved in her third car accident when a car doing donuts crashed into the side of the car she & her father were riding in.
+Thereafter, I had years of physical therapy and massage.
+Pain medications, muscle relaxants, etc., followed by a fourth accident (May 1989), in where she and her husband were rear-ended when she was seven months pregnant.

 She is thankful for a very patient husband, and three beautiful kids.